Child actor: Other careers

 Many actors' and child actors' careers are often quite short.
 Many actors, out of personal choice, that start their careers as child actors decide not to pursue the same careers as adults.
 Shirley Temple, for example, became a public figure and diplomat.
 Peter Ostrum, appearing in his only role, the lead character of Charlie Bucket in Willy Wonka and the Chocolate Factory, became a large-scale veterinarian surgeon.
-While Jenny Lewis, formerly of film Troop Beverly Hills in 1989, is a well-known singer-songwriter indie rock musician.
-Renee Olstead became a jazz musician.
+Jenny Lewis, formerly of film Troop Beverly Hills in 1989, is a well-known singer-songwriter indie rock musician.
+Renee Olstead, best known for her role in the sitcom Still Standing, became a jazz musician.

 In Poland, former child actors and identical twin brothers Lech and Jarosław Kaczyński became successful politicians, at one time Lech being president and Jarosław the prime minister.